IndustryEssentials/ymir/README.md

 How do users choose to install GUI or CMD?

-1. We recommend most users install the GUI version, which has full support for model training and optimization processes.
+1. We recommend most users install the GUI version, which has full support for model training and model iteration.

 2. If you need to modify the default configuration of the system, such as customizing labels and replacing training algorithms, it is recommended to install CMD;

 This chapter contains the installation instructions for YMIR-GUI.
-If you need to use CMD, please refer to the [Ymir-CMD line user guide] (#4-for-advanced-users-ymir-cmd-command-line-users-guide).
+If you need to use CMD, please refer to the [Ymir-CMD user guide] (#4-for-advanced-users-ymir-cmd-command-line-users-guide).

 ## 2.1.
-Environment dependencies
+Cuda environment dependencies

 1.NVIDIA drivers shall be properly installed before installing YMIR.
 For detailed instructions, see https://www.nvidia.cn/geforce/drivers/.